 Relations between the EU and Chile are very good, built initially on the 1996 Framework Cooperation Agreement, which established a political and economic Association between the two partners.
 The 2002 EU-Chile Association Agreement (fully in force since 2005) was at that time an ambitious and innovative agreement that still provides a comprehensive framework for the main aspects of EU-Chile relations, i.e. political, trade and cooperation.

-The Agreement also provides for bi-annual meetings of a ministerial Association Council - the most recent was the V EU-Chile Association Council , held in Brussels in October 2011 – and for annual meetings of senior officials in the [86 KB] , which met most recently in Santiago in October 2012.
+The Agreement also provides for bi-annual meetings of a ministerial Association Council - the most recent was the V EU-Chile Association Council , held in Brussels in October 2011 – and for annual meetings of the EU-Chile Association Committee at the level of senior officials.
+The 11th meeting of the Association Committee [64 KB] took place on 3 October 2013 in Brussels and marked the 10th anniversary of implementation of the EU-Chile Association Agreement.

 There are also EU-Chile agreements on Chemical Precursors, Science and Technology Cooperation, and Air Transport; and dialogues on human rights, employment and social policies, and regional policy.
 In June 2011, letters of intention were signed to develop cooperation in six new fields: tourism; SME policy; industrial cooperation; cooperation on standardisation; raw materials; and ground navigation by satellite and Earth observation.